-More than 90 percent of poisonings occur in homes, and more than 53 percent involve children younger than age 6.
+Almost all poisonings happen in homes, and more than half involve children younger than age 6.

 The following steps can help you prevent a poisoning in your home:

 Keep medications, vitamins, and herbal remedies put away.
-Swallowing vitamin pills that contain iron can be fatal to a child.
-Many medications are mild to highly toxic and some, such as heart medication (digitalis), anticoagulants (warfarin), chemotherapeutic agents, and others, can be fatal when ingested by children.
+Vitamin pills that contain iron can kill a child.
+Many medications are mildly to highly toxic.
+Some, such as heart medication (digitalis), blood thinners (warfarin), chemotherapeutic agents, and others, can kill a child.

-Be sure you give a child the proper dose of the proper medication.
+Be sure you give a child the proper dose of the right medication.
 Overdosing can cause serious reactions.

 Remove poisonous plants.
 Caladium, castor bean plant (one bean can kill a child), elephant's ear, philodendron, mistletoe, holly, and dieffenbachia can cause skin irritation, vomiting, diarrhea, confusion, and other side effects if eaten by children.

-If you have gas-powered appliances, check them regularly for carbon monoxide leaks and make sure you have working carbon monoxide detectors in your home.
+Check gas-powered appliances regularly for carbon monoxide leaks and make sure you have working carbon monoxide detectors in your home.

 Check these locations in your home for hazardous products.
 Store the following poisonous products securely: